Guo Jinlong: Tibet

+Anhui

 He left Tibet to serve as the party chief of Anhui province in 2004, and Chairman of the Standing Committee of Anhui People's Congress from 2005.
-In the first year in Anhui Guo and his family conducted work from a hotel.
+In 2004, Anhui's political scene was in turmoil, starting with the execution of former Anhui vice-governor Wang Huaizhong for embezzlement and selling officials, followed by the nationwide attention given to the fake milk powder incident in Fuyang.
+Because of this, Guo Jinlong's appointment was met with high expectations.
+He spent the first six months of his tenure conducting research in various places, and he lived in a guest house with his family for about half-year.

+Beijing

 After the departure of Wang Qishan from his post as Mayor of Beijing, Guo headed north from Anhui to take over the position as Acting mayor on November 30, 2007, confirmed on January 26, 2008.
 He served as Executive President of the Beijing Organizing Committee for the 2008 Summer Olympics.
 On July 3, 2012, a few months before the 18th Party Congress, Guo was named party chief of Beijing.
 At the party congress held in November, Guo was elevated to the 25-member Politburo of the Chinese Communist Party.
+During Guo Jinlong's presidency of Beijing, the city successfully won the right to host the XXIV Winter Olympic Games on July 31, 2015.

-On May 27, 2017, Guo relinquished his post of Beijing party chief to Cai Qi.
+On May 27, 2017, Guo left his post of Beijing party chief to Cai Qi.
 He was then duly appointed as the Vice Chairman of the Central Guidance Commission on Building Spiritual Civilization.

-Guo was the alternate member of 15th CPC Central Committee and member of 16th, 17th, and 18th Central Committees.

-Due to age restrictions Guo retired at the 19th Party Congress in 2017.
+Guo was the alternate member of 15th CCP Central Committee and member of 16th, 17th, and 18th Central Committees.
+Due to age restrictions Guo retired at the 19th National Congress of the Chinese Communist Party in 2017.